Project Director: Nate Hausman

-The Partnership has produced a progress report, which provides background on some of the lessons and best-practices that have been gleaned from the project to date, areas where participating states are focusing their soft cost-reduction efforts moving forward, and steps stakeholders can take to help advance the Partnership's goals.
+The project was completed in the fall of 2016.
+CESA produced summary report on the project's activities, and includes background on some of the lessons and best-practices that have been gleaned from the project, areas where participating states are focusing their soft cost-reduction efforts moving forward, and steps stakeholders can take to help advance their program goals.

 f you have any questions about Rooftop Solar Challenge II or the New England Solar Cost-Reduction Partnership, contact Nate Hausman at the Clean Energy States Alliance by phone at (802)223-2554 x206 or by email at email@example.com.